The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales: Phase transitions in quantum gravity

-This explains why the effective field theory always sees the quantum gravity cut-off (i.e., the species scale) rather than the lightest tower.
 In some sense, to see the new physics of KK states, one must have access to the KK states because their contribution to the scattering amplitudes with zero KK charge is only through loops and therefore is negligible.
 Naively, from the higher-derivative expansion of the EFT, one could have completely missed the KK states and thought that new physics only emerges at energy scale $\Lambda_s$.
 In fact, something similar happens for the black hole physics with an important exception.
 If one does not include the KK states in the lower-dimensional theory, there is no indication of a thermodynamic instability of the black holes and the existence of a more stable saddle (the higher-dimensional black hole).
 Nonetheless, one can experimentally observe this instability without having access to KK states, by looking at the thermodynamics of black holes with zero KK charge.
 Therefore, the low-energy EFT breaks down for describing the thermodynamics of black holes at temperatures $T>m_{\rm KK}$.
 It is remarkable that contrary to particles with vanishing KK charge, black holes that carry no definite KK charge (neutral on the average) can see the presence of extra dimensions.